PLACES TO VISIT IN SHARJAH

 Location: It is located near the Radisson Blu Hotel on the waterfront (the City Sightseeing bus stops here).

-I hope, you are inspired to visit this beautiful place and have some ideas about the best things to do in Sharjah and the best places to visit.
+It is a more unique destination in the UAE – but there are a few great things to do in Sharjah.
 You´ll see that there is a lot to do, and even if you do not want to spend your whole time there, you should plan for at least two days in Sharjah.